cro27/Fabric-Pipeline-Monitoring/README.md

 ![image](https://github.com/user-attachments/assets/17674704-5925-411f-aa23-6e8ea3040bfe)

-The KQL script I have used can be found in
+The KQL script I have used has been uploaded as kql.txt